FalconLee1011/Customized-Aerial-Screen-Saver/README.md

   <img src="./docs/banner.png" />
 </div>

+## Important Notice
+> [!IMPORTANT]
+> This app is currently not working on macOS 26 Tahoe, a beta version is on the way to unlock the supercharged customization!

 ## Overview
 Since [macOS 14.0 Sonoma](https://www.apple.com/macos/sonoma/), Apple has brought Aerial Screen Savers from tvOS to macOS, which provides stunning live screen savers when the device is locked.